 How long should you spend at the Vallarta botanical gardens?

 You could make a day out of it by hiking the trails, swimming in the river, and enjoying a meal at the restaurant afterward.
-But if you’re not an avid fan of flora and fauna, I’d only plan to spend a couple of hours at the gardens.
+I recommend spending at least 2-3 hours here.

 🇲🇽 Puerto Vallarta Quick Guide 🇲🇽